-My baby girl started life as a content baby.
-She breast fed well, she slept well at night, she napped regularly and we could take her out anywhere with us.
+My baby started life very content and easy.
+She breastfed well, slept well at night, napped regularly and we could take her out anywhere with us.
 At six weeks old this changed and our happy baby girl became fussy and irritable all the time.
-This started our long journey with reflux.
+This started our long journey with infant reflux.

 A list of reflux symptoms you may see: